I’m a Ph.D. candidate studying marine science at the Virginia Institute of Marine Science, The College of William & Mary in Gloucester Point, VA.

-I’m also a participant in several working groups whose goals are to synthesize two decades of empirical research on biodiversity and ecosystem functioning, to integrate new functional and phylogenetic methods into quantifying biodiversity, and to investigate global patterns in marine community diversity.
+I’m also interested in synthetic approaches to understanding the contributions of diversity to natural systems.
+I’m a participant in several working groups whose goals are to synthesize two decades of empirical research on biodiversity and ecosystem functioning, to integrate new functional and phylogenetic methods into quantifying biodiversity, and to investigate global patterns in marine community diversity.

 You can read more about my various projects here.

-I started this blog, sample(ECOLOGY), to share some of the thoughts and R code that I stash away on a daily basis.
+I started this blog, sample(ECOLOGY), to share some of the thoughts, explorations, and R code that I stash away on a daily basis.
 Hopefully someone out there will find some use for it as well.

 You can also catch me at my other blog, BioDiverse Perspectives, which I co-run with graduate students from the US and Brazil.
 It’s meant to foster discussion among graduate students studying biodiversity science all over the world.
-Check it out, and while you’re at it, leave a comment or two!
+Check it out, and leave a comment or two.